wavefrontHQ/wavefront-spring-boot/README.md

 For completeness, here is what you should follow to configure your project.

-> **Note**: The 2.0.2 version is the latest version of the starter.
+> **Note**: Version 2.1.0  is the latest version of the starter.
 The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
 See [System Requirements](https://docs.wavefront.com/wavefront_springboot.html#versionCompatibility) to get the correct dependency version.

 Configure your project using Maven or Gradle.